 Deb Cayz is Operations Lead for the Memory Hub.
 Her role entails managing daily operations for the Memory Hub community ensuring a welcoming vibrant space, with systems fully functioning and always improving so that program, services and events meet their objectives to educate, engage, support and celebrate.

 Katie Zeitler is the Program Manager for Dementia Friends Washington.
-As the Program Manager, I will manage and continue to support the expansion of the Dementia Friends program throughout Washington state, working with leads in each county and tribe to bring on new Dementia Friends and Dementia Friends Champions.
+As the Program Manager, she manages and supports the expansion of the Dementia Friends program throughout Washington state, working with leads in each county and tribe to bring on new Dementia Friends and Dementia Friends Champions.
 She enjoys meditation, rock climbing, hiking, painting, drawing cartoons, reading, and FaceTiming with her family.

 Samantha Lafontaine is the Program Manager for ECHO Dementia.
 She is responsible for program implementation, including continuing medical education (CME) credit, and continuing developing community partnerships.
 She loves working within her local community; with a focus on organizations working within healthcare and animals.